iolivia/rust-sokoban/README.md

 # Rust sokoban

 ## :dart: What is it?
 This repository hosts the Rust Sokoban book and source code used in the book.
-It's using (mdbook)[https://github.com/rust-lang/mdBook].
+It's using [mdbook](https://github.com/rust-lang/mdBook).

 ![Demo](src/images/movement.gif)

 ## :running: How to?

 ### Host the book locally

+Serve the book and navigate to http://localhost:3000/ in your local browser.
 ```
 $ mdbook serve
 ```